 Contact Nebraska Extension in Butler County at 402-367-7410 or email email@example.com for more information.

-We would like to introduce you to AgTransitions.
-Developed by the Center for Farm Financial Management and a nationally known team of educators, AgTransitions provides a means for farm and ranch families to develop a written transition plan on the web.
+AgTransitions was developed by the Center for Farm Financial Management and a nationally known team of educators, AgTransitions provides a means for farm and ranch families to develop a written transition plan on the web.

 AgTransitions is built on the same framework as its companion product, the AgPlan business planning tool.
 AgTransitions provides users with a built in "curriculum" in the form of an outline for sections that might be included in a plan, tips for each section, web resources, and worksheets.
 Most importantly, it allows family members to communicate with each other and outside reviewers (like you) as they develop their plan.
 AgTransitions is not intended to replace farm succession planning workshops.
 Rather, it provides a means for producers to put what they have learned into action while allowing you, as an educator, to follow-up on their progress.